 Blowing bubbles and raspberries helps the baby exercise the muscles needed for independent lip movement, separate from the jaw and tongue.
-It improves the lip tension required later to seal a cup while drinking water and other liquids.
+It also improves the lip tension required later to seal a cup while drinking water and other liquids.

-3. Precursor to Teething
+3. Helps in Teething

-How Parents Can Encourage It?
+How Can Parents Encourage It?

 - Sing to your infant and bring in variation to the pitch and tone of words.
 Sing fast and then go slow.
 Try a few words loudly and then go into a soft whisper.

 - Engage the baby’s sound and sight skills for better understanding.Recite rhymes that involve hand movements while singing.

 - Most importantly, let your child hear your voice all the time.
 Talk to him as often as possible to help him develop his facial muscle strength.